hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 <br>
 You are now ready to run **The Gauntlet**.

-**The Scenario**: Management wants to try a new look and feel for the production website.
+**The Scenario**: The manager of the Palace Arcade has asked you to update the company website.
+He would like to replace the game on the homepage with a newer one.

 **Your Mission**: Update the content of the website in UAT, make sure all Sentinel tests pass, and then submit a pull request to get your changes into production.